siyelo/dna/_docs/visions.md

 However, many of the *people* at Siyelo do have a vision.
 Here are the most widely shared visions:

-**Vision 1: “Help companies benefit from Lean/Agile”**
+**Vision 1: "Help companies benefit from Lean/Agile"**

-**Vision 2: “Develop companies and organizations so the people there can be happy, improve, and create increasing value.”**
+**Vision 2: "Develop companies and organizations so the people there can be happy, improve, and create increasing value."**

 PS: that doesn’t mean we’re all coaches.
 In fact, most of us are developers.
 See [our business](our-business.html).